VinayakTekade/Competitive-Programming/README.md

 > This makes a local copy of the repository in your machine.

-Once you have cloned the `Algo_Ds_Notes` repository in Github, move to that folder first using change directory command on Linux, Windows and Mac.
+Once you have cloned the `Competitive Programming` repository in Github, move to that folder first using change directory command on Linux, Windows and Mac.

 ### 3. Set it up :arrow_up: